trussworks/terraform-aws-s3-private-bucket/README.md

 Steps for updating existing buckets managed by this module:

-- **Option 1: Disable ACLs (recommended).** In order to update an existing bucket to use the new AWS recommended defaults, use this module's default values for the new input variables.
+- **Option 1: Disable ACLs.** In order to update an existing bucket to use the new AWS recommended defaults, use this module's default values for the new input variables.
 Using those settings will disable S3 access control lists for the bucket and set object ownership to `BucketOwnerEnforced`.

 - **Option 2: Continue using ACLs.** To continue using ACLs, set `object_ownership` to `ObjectWriter` or `BucketOwnerPreferred`.